Zygo/bees/README.md

 this was removed because it made Bees too aggressive to coexist with other applications on the same machine.
 It also hit the *slow backrefs* on N CPU cores instead of just one.

+* Block reads are currently more allocation- and CPU-intensive than they should be, especially for filesystems on SSD where the IO overhead is much smaller.
+This is a problem for power-constrained environments (e.g. laptops with slow CPU).

+* Bees can currently fragment extents when required to remove duplicate blocks, but has no defragmentation capability yet.
+When possible, Bees will attempt to work with existing extent boundaries, but it will not aggregate blocks together from multiple extents to create larger ones.

 Good Btrfs Feature Interactions
 -------------------------------